Kyuunex/android_device_haier_g50/README.md

 repo sync
 ```

 After that, we need to apply some patches.
-In `patches` folder, you run:
+In `device/haier/g50/patches` folder, you run:
 ```
 source apply-patches.sh
 ```

-After that we need to manually edit `/home/koishi/cm14/packages/apps/FMRadio/jni/fmr/libfm_jni.cpp` file, change line:
+After that we need to manually edit `packages/apps/FMRadio/jni/fmr/libfm_jni.cpp` file, change line:
 ```cpp
 tmp_freq = (int)(freq * 10);        //Eg, 87.5 * 10 --> 875
 ```